docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 document object’s current layer or active layer property to refer to the selected layer.
 ```
 ```
-There are other types of “active” or “current” object properties, like active dataset or active view.
+There are other types of "active" or "current" object properties, like active dataset or active view.
 For details, see the Adobe lllustrator CC 2017 Scripting Reference for your language.
 ```
 ##### Creating new objects